Classical Education, Pre-Kindergarten through High School

 Studies not simply individual academic disciplines, but also essential truths that transcend the disciplines, especially those truths emphasizing human dignity and worth.

 Develops a sense of wonder and a love for learning.

-Assists the students to become self-motivated and self-correcting learners.
+Assists the students in becoming self-motivated and self-correcting learners.

 Students learn through the Trivium, the foundational skills of classical education that train the mind for lifelong learning.